Sitecore/developer-portal/data/markdown/partials/discover/send.md

-## Sitecore Send
+## Moosend

-Sitecore Send's Knowledge Base covers a lot of topics to help you get started:
+Moosend's Knowledge Base covers a lot of topics to help you get started:

 - Getting Started
 - Integrations